fh2019ustc/DocTr/README.md

     ```

 ## Evaluation:
--We use the same evaluation code as [DocUNet](https://www3.cs.stonybrook.edu/~cvl/docunet.html) benchmark dataset based on Matlab 2019a.
+- We use the same evaluation code as [DocUNet](https://www3.cs.stonybrook.edu/~cvl/docunet.html) benchmark dataset based on Matlab 2019a.
--Please compare the scores according to your Matlab version.
+- Please compare the scores according to your Matlab version.

 ### Citation